dibesh7381/programming-practice/Readme.md

-# 1.Find the Number is Even or Odd
+# 1.Find the Number is Even or Odd.
 completed this program

 ---